Administration

 Site configuration

 Daiquiri uses Django’s sites framework.
-It is therefore necesary to configure the Domain name and the Display name of your RDMO installation.
+It is therefore necesary to configure the Domain name and the Display name of your Daiquiri installation.
 This can be done in the admin interface under SITE.

 Users and Groups